 Highlights of using dCas9-SALL1-SDS3 lentiviral particles

-- Provided as concentrated, purified lentiviral particles for immediate transduction, with a minimum ≥ 1 × 107 TU/mL functional titer, by qPCR titering
+- Concentrated, purified lentiviral particles are ready for immediate transduction (minimum ≥1×107 TU/mL functional titer, by qPCR).

-- Selection using blasticidin resistance marker (BlastR) for entire cell populations or for clonal expansion of individual cells
+- Co-expression of blasticidin resistance gene allows for easy cell population selection or for clonal expansion of individual cells.